Understanding stopping distances in all weather conditions

 You can’t react to potential hazards on the road ahead if you can’t see them, so it’s vital that you have good visibility.
 Make sure your windscreen washer fluid levels are always topped up and your wiper blades are in good condition.
 Also, don’t be tempted to set off too quickly on frosty mornings.
 Clear your windscreen of any ice and condensation before you pull away.

 It’s all too easy to get distracted behind the wheel, particularly now with all the gadgets and in-car tech available.
-Mobile phones are one of the biggest distractions, so avoid using yours when driving unless you have Bluetooth connectivity and can make and receive calls without having to look at or handle your phone.
+Mobile phones are one of the biggest distractions, so avoid using yours when driving.

 With any journey, stopping distances can vary according to a range of factors, including the weather, how well you maintain your car and how alert you are to what’s going on around you.
 The important thing is to know what to expect when you apply your brakes and to adjust your driving according to the conditions on the road.